Who is this guy? He collects traffic lights? Really?

 Father Feeds the Fire

-When I was about four years old, my father built a traffic light night light for me.
-It was a "fixed four-way", about 20 inches tall, and constructed of quarter-inch particle board with round holes cut out for the lights.
-It used red, yellow, and green gels stuck to the inside of the holes for the lenses.
-It was lit by two night lights, each affixed to the top and bottom of the inside with electrical tape.
-Two extension cords, which powered the lights, ran down a chain from which it hung from the ceiling.
-I manually changed the phase of the light by plugging/unplugging the extension cords.
+Two night lights illuminated the signal, each affixed to the top and bottom of the inside with electrical tape.
+Two extension cords powered the lights and ran down a chain from which it hung.
+I manually changed the phase of the light by plugging and unplugging the extension cords.
 Guess when I got my first taste of 120 volts running through my fingers.

-Then one day when I was about 9 years old, a vendor at the Chester Flea Market had a full-blown, real traffic light sitting out for sale.
-My jaw just about hit the dirt.
-I didn't care that it didn't have the visors.
-It was so cool!
-My Dad eventually haggled the guy down from $80 to $45 and I got my first real traffic light.
 It came connected to a home-made controller box in which a rotating disc inside tripped roller switches.
 They allowed the signal to run through a normal sequence.
 It wasn't perfect, but it worked.
 After owning this signal for about 5 years or so, gravity took its toll on it when it tipped over and hit the concrete basement floor, smashing the red lens.
 This was long before eBay or the internet, so I had no clue where to get a replacement lens.
-I sold it at a garage sale for $30.
+Regrettably, I sold it at a garage sale for $30.
 Sigh.

 Some Things, You Never Grow Out Of

-Years later, and thanks primarily to eBay, Craigslist, and word-of-mouth, my enthusiasm re-emerged with hard-to-find, rare, and odd-ball signals of all sorts popping up from basements, attics, and barns all over the world.
-My collection continues to grow, much to the chagrin of my wife, but she knows I enjoy it and borderline tolerates my hobby, however odd it is.
+Years later, and thanks primarily to the Internet, eBay, Craigslist, and word-of-mouth, my enthusiasm re-emerged.
+Hard-to-find, rare, and odd-ball signals of all sorts started popping up from basements, attics, and barns all over the world.

 As for my site, the navigation at the top of each page breaks down my collection into a few categories.

-• Me & MTL - You're now on this page with more information than you probably ever wanted to know about me.
+- Me & MTL - You're now on this page with more information than you probably ever wanted to know about me.

-• Traffic Light Collections - This is just a categories landing page and break-down of the collections.
+- Traffic Light Collections - This is just a categories landing page and break-down of the collections.
 You can also jump directly to each collection.

-• Real - The real-deal traffic signals that performed duty in the real world.
+- Real - The real-deal traffic signals that performed duty in the real world.

-• Toys - I loved them as a kid and still do.
+- Toys - I loved them as a kid and still do.
 Games, accessories, and more.

-• Wear - Anything that you could don or keep with you for that stylish night out on the town.
+- Wear - Anything that you could don or keep with you for that stylish night out on the town.
 Or look ridiculous.

-• Décor - Generally, anything decorative you’d find around the home or office.
+- Décor - Generally, anything decorative you’d find around the home or office.

-• Read - Book for all ages.
+- Read - Book for all ages.
 It will eventually include brochures, magazines, and other reading material.

-• Signs - These may not be signals, but they're still cool.
+- Signs - These may not be signals, but they're still cool.

-• Videos - Audio and video that showcase traffic signals in some way.
+- Videos - Audio and video that showcase traffic signals in some way.

-• Links - Surprisingly and thankfully, there are others who share my fascination with traffic signals.
+- Links - Surprisingly and thankfully, there are others who share my fascination with traffic signals.
 This includes manufacturers' sites, too.
 If you have your own website relating to the collecting, history, preservation, or general interest in traffic lights or signs, let me know.
 I'd be happy to add you to my list.

-• Blog - There's more to traffic lights than what I have in my collection.
+- Blog - There's more to traffic lights than what I have in my collection.
 Here's where I ramble on about signals I've seen in the wild, discussions about signals that others have asked me about, along with some signal history and random musings.

-• Store - I can't keep everything.
+- Store - I can't keep everything.
 I do have traffic lights for sale, like toys, decor, and others.
 My inventory can change at any time, so I'd check back often.
 If you're looking for something in particular, let me know.

 Contact Me